 After buying your duplex, the monthly cash flow is around $175.
 After the honeymoon has worn off, one fact occurs to you: things break.
 One month, the tenant reports the shower head broke.
 The next month, the yard light has burned out.
-Not long after, the toilet is clogged thanks to someone’s Tonka Toy collection going for a swim.
+Not long after, the toilet is clogged thanks to someone’s lost car keys going for a swim.

 Here are some tips to protect your cashflow from being eaten away by minor maintenance.

 Tip #1: Gift Cards.
 With Christmas and the holidays approaching, what better way for your family to tell you they love you than with gift cards from Lowe’s or Home Depot.
 People may snicker at the idea but when you’re bleeding money each month the gift card concept sounds better all the time.
 Birthdays and anniversaries are also good times for gift cards.